Privacy Notice

 • Your data will only be held on systems that meet compliance standards;

-• We won’t share or sell your data to any third party except for the marketing of our own services to you unless either you have agreed, we are required to share it by law or we need to fulfil our service commitments to you through a third party that meets our own privacy standards;
+• We will only share data with third parties that meet our own privacy standards unless either you have agreed to share data, we are required to share it by law, or we need to fulfil our service commitments to you through a fulfilment partner;

 • We respect your rights as outlined in the next section and will respond to all requests promptly

-You have the certain rights over any data we hold about you:
+You have the following rights over any data we hold about you:

 If you are in dissatisfied with our response you also have the right to lodge a complaint with the Data Protection Authority.
 This can be done at https://ico.org.uk/concerns/